-Ammonium (mg NH_4 -N/L) concentrations found in the pan lysimeters are plotted in Figure 12.
+Ammonium (mg NH4-N/L) concentrations found in the pan lysimeters are plotted in Figure 14.
 Clearly, the control was well below the treatments.
 This was not true for the nitrate values.
-At about February of 2004, the three application rates had ammonium concentrations of 450-600 mg NH_4 -N/L. By September 2006, these values had dropped to 175- 320 mg NH_4 -N/L. This is clearly a downward trend.
+At about February of 2004, the three application rates had ammonium concentrations of 450-600 mg NH4-N/L. By September 2006, these values had dropped to 175- 320 mg NH4-N/L. This is clearly a downward trend.
 The heavy rate of application exhibited a peak from January 2005 through August 2005 that was not exhibited by the other two application rates.
 This suggests that something in the system is not responding the same in the heaviest rate.
-It is our assessment that the heaviest rate is not appropriate.
+A preliminary assessment is that the heaviest rate may not be appropriate.